BYU-CS-260/Lab2Javascript/README.md

 Item | Points
 --- | ---
-Search for current weather works | 40
+Search for current weather works | 20
-5-day/3-hour weather forecast added  | 30
+5-day/3-hour weather forecast added  | 20
-Effort spent creating a professional-looking webpage | 20 Uses good web design principles | 10
+Display additional information that is returned from the API | 40 Uses good web design principles | 20

 For the web design principles, you will receive 2 points for each for spacing, typography, color, consistency, and responsive design.
 We